ysuito/roktrack/README.md

 - As a surveillance camera that can detect person and animals while charging.

 > [!WARNING]
-> High-speed rotating blades are very dangerous.
+> Fast-spinning  blades are very dangerous.
 If you make this machine by yourself, please be very careful and ensure the safety of your surroundings before using it.

 ## Demo
 ### Single Operation